 George Ward appears to have painted very little between his brief years living at Papunya in the mid to late 1970s and the late 1990s, when he took up painting once more in earnest.
 Not one single work has appeared at auction that was painted between 1978 and 1998, and it would seem he was not at all active as a painter during this period.

 Every one of his 10 highest results was painted from 2003 onward, and it is these highly abstracted Tingari Dreamings that his reputation is founded on.
 They fall into two categories; those few created for Papunya Tula, and the majority that were created for independent dealers.
 In fact only three works, including his 2nd highest record, carry Papunya Tula provenance amongst his top ten results.

-Interestingly, though as many as 47 paintings have failed to sell at auction there are very few indeed that could have been considered to be major paintings.
+Interestingly, though many paintings have failed to sell at auction, there are very few indeed that could have been considered to be major paintings.
 Only 3 carried presale estimates as high as $15,000-25,000.
 This leads to speculation that his major works are hard to come by and should do well whenever they appear for sale.
 Only 10 have ever been offered at auction with a low estimate at or above $12,000 and 7 of these have sold.

 Butler, R. October 2002.
 George Tjungurrayi: Unforseen Catalogue .
 Queensland.
 Fire-Works Gallery .

 Johnson, Vivien.
 2008.
 Lives of the Papunya Tula Artists.
 Australia.
 IAD Press.